 configuration attribute's value on either the process level

 or the instance level using a single

 reset command.
-Once you have set or reset the
+Once you have set

-is changed by executing another
+persists until it is changed by executing another

 When setting or resetting a configuration attribute value, you must specify the level at which the setting applies.

 MySQL Cluster Manager determines what value to use for a configuration attribute relating to a given process by following these steps for each MySQL Cluster process: